Smarter Balanced Digital Library

-The Smarter Balanced Assessment System has three components: the Summative Assessments, designed for accountability purposes; Interim Assessments, designed to support teaching and learning throughout the year; and the Digital Library, designed to support classroom-based formative assessment processes.
+The Smarter Balanced Assessment System has three components: summative assessments, designed for accountability purposes; interim assessments, designed to support teaching and learning throughout the year; and formative assessment tools, supported by professional learning and instructional resources located in the Digital Library .
+Pursuant to California Education Code Section 60642.6, the Digital Library is available to local educational agencies (LEAs) for use in K–12.
 The Smarter Balanced Assessment Graphic (PDF) displays the relationship between these components, the Common Core State Standards, and college and career readiness.

 The Digital Library provides subject- and grade-specific resources intended to help educators apply the formative assessment process during daily instruction.
 In addition, the Digital Library has collaboration features that allow users to rate materials and share their expertise with educators across the country.
 More information on the purpose, features, and content of Digital Library is available on a convenient Digital Library Fact Sheet (PDF).
 Below is a screenshot of the Digital Library landing page.